-Application deadline is 30th June (for starting studies in September) – yet let us know even later.
+Application deadline is (usually) 31th March (for starting studies in September) – yet let us know even later.

 Applicants have to send: (1) filled-in application form (in the attachment), (2) a copy of their certificate of completing the secondary-level of education translated into English and verified by a notary, (3) a letter of motivation in English declaring interest in studying the particular study discipline/study programme (3600 letters).